Areas of Practice

 If any of these requirements are not met, then the contract may not be upheld by the Court.

-+ When happens when there is a breach of contract?
++ What happens when there is a breach of contract?

 A breach of contract occurs when one of the parties (the ‘defaulting party’) to a contract fails or refuses to perform an obligation within the contract and does not have a valid excuse.
 Late, incomplete or defective performance can also be considered to be in breach of contract.
 However, it is not necessary to prove that the party in default intended to breach the contract.